 That said, also keep an eye out for the presence of at least one USB-C port.
 A USB-C port can be used to easily connect devices, but if you have a lot of peripherals and hard drives, you may want to aim for a monitor that has a more generous selection of ports.

-When looking for monitors, Mac mini users have a whole lot of options to pick what they need from.
+When looking for monitors, Mac mini users have a whole lot of options to pick from.
 That said, what you need will vary depending on what you want to use your computer for.
 We’re confident with the quality of the monitors on our list, and we’ll continue to update the products on this list as new products arrive and we need to keep pace with our customers.

 If you want to figure out how to more fully make the most of your Mac mini (or any computer, miniature or otherwise), we encourage you to dig a little deeper.
 Whether you’re looking to build your own gaming rig, find a cheap multimedia screen for streaming, or bolster your productivity in the workplace, you can always count on us to provide you with models that cover all of the most important bases.If you liked our article on monitors for mac mini, please share and comment below what your favorite product is.